odnzk/odnzk/README.md

-## Software Engineer student with interest in android development and UI/UX-design
+## Software Engineer student with interest in Android Development and UI/UX-design

 + Currently studying __Kotlin__, __Java__, __Android SDK__ and a little bit __Web Development__
 + Software Engineer student at __ITIS KFU__